 The Office of Teaching and Learning is excited to announce that we will once again be offering the summer Course Design Institute in person!
 We are now accepting applications for this summer’s Institute, which will be taking place 8/1-8/5.
 Please see below for more details.

-The Course Design Institute (CDI) is a week-long, immersive experience focused on designing courses for significant learning –learning that has the potential to change students’ lives in lasting and important ways.
-The Institute brings faculty members together to engage in meaningful guided discussions, hands-on workshops and working sessions to design or redesign a course.
-The CDI focuses on creating meaningful learning outcomes while outlining a course in which all activities, assessments and resources support student achievement and foster an inclusive learning environment.
+The Course Design Institute (CDI) is a week-long, immersive experience focused on designing courses for significant learning – that is, learning that has the potential to change students’ lives in lasting and important ways.
+The Institute brings faculty members together to engage in meaningful guided discussions, hands-on workshops, and working sessions to design or redesign a course in which all components (outcomes, assessments, and activities) align to result in significant learning.

-Who is eligible to participate in the CDI, and is there a stipend?
+Who is eligible to participate in the CDI?